Gold, Vanadium and Base Metal Exploration in Québec

 Admiral (100% Tarku)

-Tarku completed early March 2019 a 5 holes (about 800-meter) drill program on its wholly owned property.
-The objective of the drilling program is to evaluate select targets along a 1 to 1.5 km wide corridor identified by Tarku’s previous high-resolution geophysical survey and data compilations.
+In early March 2019, Tarku completed a five-hole (about 800-meter) drill program on its wholly-owned property.
+The objective of the drilling program is to evaluate select targets along a one-kilometer to 1.5-kilometer-wide corridor identified by Tarku’s previous high-resolution geophysical survey and data compilations.
 The company has also completed a 271-line-kilometer high-resolution airborne magnetic survey over the main target area.

 Apollo (100% Tarku)